luca-veronelli/recruitment-backend-track-typescript/TRACK.md

     docker-compose exec backend npx prisma migrate deploy
    ```

-4. Run tests with coverage.
+4. Run tests with coverage (it is strongly suggested to run tests in a completely fresh and different environment before submitting the code)

 5. Use the Swagger UI or other OpenAPI-compatible client to test the APIs.